Perdue talks federal COVID-19 loan program's future with Georgia businesses

 “It’s important to get these things forgiven,” Hungerford said.
 “The process for getting them forgiven is stopped.
 It doesn’t have to stop.”

-Local companies that participated in Wednesday’s talk with Perdue included AMK Energy, The School Box, Wade Ford, Sojourn Church and Brokers Unlimited.
+Local companies that participated in the talk with Perdue included AMK Energy, The School Box, Wade Ford, Sojourn Church and Brokers Unlimited.